How to Reduce Face Mask Pollution

 Can you flush a mask down the toilet?
 The short answer is no. Here’s why you also have to make sure to cut the ear loops of masks before discarding them.

 Face masks have become a ubiquitous accessory in our everyday lives.
-These masks have played a crucial role in curbing the spread of illness, but they’ve also created an unintended environmental issue begging a response as to how to reduce face mask pollution.
+They’ve played a crucial role in curbing the spread of illness, but they’ve also created an unintended environmental issue begging a response as to how to reduce face mask pollution.

 The surge in disposable face mask usage has led to an increase in pollution, with masks littering streets, parks, and water bodies.
 Unfortunately, this pollution has had a significant impact on wildlife.